Letter 27: Motivation - The Fuel for Transformation

 Relational Inventory

-• Which relationships have been harmed from your reactivity?
+• Which relationships have been harmed by your reactivity?

 • Who really knows what you feel and think?